ProcessusT/ETWMonitor/README.md

 ## Future improvements

 <br />
-- Include more protocols detections
+- Include more protocols detections<br />
 - Build a Client-Server version with Agents and a collector server